bdolmo/SpikeInBAM/README.md

 ## Usage:

-You will need a config file reffered as `variants.txt` specifying the variants to be simulated.
+You will need a config file referred as `variants.txt` specifying the variants to be simulated.
 There should be a variant per line.
 Here an example:
 ```
     /home/user/input_folder/sample1.bam  chr7   55242467   GAATTAAGAGAAGCAACA   GTTGCT